Spanish-Cuban trade in focus as Sanchez breaks ice after three decades

-MADRID/HAVANA (Reuters) - Trade will be in focus when Pedro Sanchez on Thursday becomes the first Spanish leader to visit Cuba in 32 years, at a time when the Communist-run island is looking towards Europe as its ties with the United States fester.
+MADRID/HAVANA (Reuters) - Trade will be in focus when Pedro Sanchez on Thursday makes the first bilateral visit to Cuba by a Spanish leader in 32 years, at a time when the Communist-run island is looking towards Europe as its ties with the United States fester.

 Socialist Sanchez, who is traveling with executives from two dozen companies, will meet representatives of Cuba’s fledgling private sector during the roughly 24-hour official trip and inaugurate a Spanish-Cuban business forum.